 Ewing Sarcoma: Recurrent Tumors

-Monoclonal antibodies against the insulin-like growth factor 1 receptor (IGF1R) are reported to produce objective responses in metastatic recurrent Ewing sarcoma in roughly 10% of cases.[18-21][Level of evidence: 3iiDiv] In these studies, it was suggested that time-to-progression was prolonged compared with historical controls.
+Monoclonal antibodies against the insulin-like growth factor 1 receptor (IGF1R) are reported to produce objective responses in metastatic recurrent Ewing sarcoma in roughly 10% of cases.[19-22][Level of evidence: 3iiDiv] In these studies, it was suggested that time-to-progression was prolonged compared with historical controls.
+A phase I trial of IGF1R antibodies combined with the mTOR inhibitor temsirolimus achieved two complete responses and three minor responses among 17 patients with metastatic recurrent Ewing sarcoma.
 Further studies are needed to identify patients who are likely to benefit from IGF1R therapy.

 Radiation therapy to bone lesions may provide palliation, although radical resection may improve outcome.
 Patients with pulmonary metastases who have not received radiation therapy to the lungs should be considered for whole-lung irradiation.
 Residual disease in the lung may be surgically removed.Treatment Options Under Clinical Evaluation